SNICK

-SNICK (short for Saturday Night Nickelodeon) was a two-hour programming block on the American cable television network Nickelodeon, geared toward older (preteen to teen) audiences, that ran from August 15, 1992 until January 29, 2005.
-It was aired on Saturdays starting at 8 p.m and ending at 10 p.m.
-ET.
+SNICK (short for Saturday Night Nickelodeon) was a two-hour programming block on the American children's cable television network Nickelodeon, aimed towards preteen and teen audiences, older than the target audiences of most Nickelodeon programming.
+It ran from August 15, 1992, until January 29, 2005, and was aired on Saturdays starting at 8 p.m and ending at 10 p.m.
+ET, with a replay on Sundays from 5 p.m. to 7 p.m.
 In 2005, SNICK was revamped as the Saturday night edition of TEENick.
-Nickelodeon continues to run a Saturday night programming block today, though since the TEENick name was removed from the lineup in February 2009, the block no longer goes by any name.
+Nickelodeon continued to run a Saturday night programming block until 2021, although since the TEENick name was discontinued in February 2009, the block did not go by any name, with the exception of Gotta See Saturdays in fall 2012.

-The block debuted on Saturday, August 15, 1992, with a pair of Sunday favorites (the teen sitcom Clarissa Explains It All and The Ren & Stimpy Show) and the network premieres of Roundhouse (a musical comedy variety series) and Are You Afraid of the Dark? (a horror fantasy-drama anthology series).

 Background

-At the time of SNICK's creation, traditional networks such as ABC, NBC and CBS didn't like to program for younger viewers on Saturday nights.
-The consensus at the time was that viewers who were 50 years of age and older, were the only ones available, since younger viewers traditionally went out on Saturday nights.
+At the time of SNICK's creation, traditional networks such as ABC, NBC, and CBS did not have a specific programming block for younger viewers on Saturday nights.
+The consensus at the time was that viewers who were 50 years of age and older were the only ones watching available, since younger viewers traditionally went out on Saturday nights.
 This would explain why shows such as NBC's The Golden Girls and Empty Nest were the most predominant shows on Saturday nights at the time.
-Previously on Saturdays, Nickelodeon themselves ceded the 8 p.m. timeslot to the vintage sitcoms of the channel's late night programming block, Nick at Nite.
+Previously on Saturdays, Nickelodeon themselves had the Saturday night timeslot to older sitcoms from the channel's late night programming block, Nick at Nite.

-Then-Nickelodeon president Geraldine Laybourne wanted to expose the myth that there is no audience for kids and teen programming on Saturday nights.
-Laybourne on that end, was a purveyor of market niche-talk, which was a strategy of programming highly focused programs targeted to specific groups defined by age, gender, race, education, religion or any of a number of other factors.
-In theory, the audience who would most likely watch SNICK would be too young to be out on the town and subsequently too old to be in bed by eight.
+Then-Nickelodeon president, Geraldine Laybourne, wanted to expose the myth that there was no audience for children's programming on Saturday nights.
+Laybourne was a purveyor of market niche-talk, which was a strategy of programming highly focused programs targeted to specific groups defined by age, gender, race, education, religion or any of a number of other factors.
+In theory, the audience who would most likely watch SNICK would be too young to be out on the town and too old to be in bed by eight.